liamstatham/100-days-of-code/log.md

     - quick search and print results or full db to csv.
     - Simple project, but I've learnt a lot and will be useful for me in a work context.
     - Need to add a file path, as exe can only open files in current directory and I need it to jump up 1 directory.

+### Day 11: Jan 11, Monday

+**Today's Progress**:
+  - V1.0 is actually complete!
+    - Just need to document the process.
+    - Need to think of the next project now.

+  **Issues overcame**:
+    - Had to figure out how to find the current directory of the application file, and then use it's parent directory.
+As in use the application will be nested in it's own folder, in the logs folder.
+So the application now uses it's parents folder directory.
+Used both pathlib and os modules to do this.

+### Day 12: Jan 12, Tuesday

+**Today's Progress**:
+  - More updating v1.1 to get it to work with some other log files...
+  - More exe work
+  - started watching a video on numpi and pandas
+  - downloaded 6gb mbox file to start next projects